googleworkspace/solutions/call-in-sick/README.md

 1. Click **Find people, rooms, bots > Message a bot**.
 1. From the list, select the **Attendance Bot** that you created.
 1. Send the message "I'm sick" to the bot.
+1. Click the **CONFIGURE** button and authorize access to your account.
 1. In the resulting card, click the **SET VACATION IN GMAIL** and **BLOCK OUT DAY IN CALENDAR** buttons.